dzufferey/resync_oopsla20_artifact/README.md

    [Warning] @ TcpRuntime: Tried to send packet to 1, but no channel was available. java.lang.AssertionError: assertion failed
    ```
-   Warnings are harmless and serves as indication of places when the runtime can be improved (better resource managemenet, graceful shutdown, etc.).
+   Warnings are harmless and serves as indication of places when the runtime can be improved (better resource management, graceful shutdown, etc.).

-   On recent version of java, you may see
+   On more recent version of java, you may see
    ```
    WARNING: An illegal reflective access operation has occurred
    WARNING: Illegal reflective access by com.esotericsoftware.kryo.util.UnsafeUtil (file:/home/zufferey/.cache/coursier/v1/https/repo1.maven.org/maven2/com/esotericsoftware/kryo-shaded/4.0.2/kryo-shaded-4.0.2.jar) to constructor java.nio.DirectByteBuffer(long,int,java.lang.Object)